Spaces

 - VGA/Audio Cable

-- Room Key
+- Library Instruction Room 373

-Description: The default classroom setup features 12 (48") tables and 30 chairs, arranged in 6 seating groups of 2 tables and 5 chairs each, accommodating up to 30 people.
+- Location: Third floor, east side - Description: The default classroom setup features 12 (48") tables and 30 chairs, arranged in 6 seating groups of 2 tables and 5 chairs each, accommodating up to 30 people. - Equipment and Furniture: - 6 large (65") displays

 - Mersive Solstice system